Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Pham Hong Van (second from right) shares her startup story.
 Photo: RMIT Vietnam

-Another advantage women have is that they make up the majority of consumers worldwide, added Xuan Nguyen, a RMIT alumnus and co-founder and CEO of audiobook company Fonos.
+Another advantage women have is that they make up the majority of consumers worldwide, added Xuan Nguyen, a RMIT alumna and co-founder and CEO of audiobook company Fonos.
 With an empathetic and thoughtful approach, female entrepreneurs can better understand and meet the needs of their same-sex customers, something that men find difficult to grasp.
 “This gives women great potential to start successful businesses,” she stressed.

 Xuan Nguyen also advises future female entrepreneurs to promote their inherent female strengths.
 Previously, she thought she needed to be dominant and strong to be able to integrate when working with men.
-However, she soon realized that this was the wrong approach.
+However, she soon realized this was the wrong approach.

 “I learned to be true to myself, find balance and recognize the unique advantages that I, as a woman, can bring,” she added.